-- ii.
+- i.
+At the customers request. - ii.
 If the customer becomes ineligible for housing on grounds of their behaviour. - iii.
 When the customer has been housed. - iv.
 When a social housing tenant completes a mutual exchange. - v.
 On failure to reply to a review letter or requests for further information within a given time period. - vi.
 Where it is discovered that the customer has given false or misleading information